 Evening Sevas: The below Poojas are performed in the evening hours between 6 PM to 7:30 PM.

-- Shiva Sahasranamam Path – The 1008 names of Lord Shiva are recited in front of the Linga and proper Pooja and Abhishekam are done.
+- Sahasranamam Path – The priests recite the 1008 names of Lord Shiva in front of the Linga and also perform proper Pooja and Abhishekam.

 What are the festivals celebrated at Kedarnath Temple?

-- Badri – Kedar Utsav – The festival is usually organized in the month of June.
-Artists from all over Uttaranchal come together to showcase their musical talent dedicated to Lord Vishnu and Lord Shiva.
-The festival is celebrated for 8 days.
+- Badri – Kedar Utsav – The temple usually organises the festival in the month of June.
+Artists from all over Uttaranchal come together to showcase their musical talent dedicated to Lord Vishnu as well as Lord Shiva.
+Also, the festival lasts for 8 days.

-- Shravani Annakoot Mela – The Mela is celebrated on a day before the Raksha Bandhan festival.
-The entire Jyotirlinga is covered with cooked rice.
-Several Poojas are performed for the day.
-The rice is then distributed as Prasad to the devotees.
-This Prasad is believed to be special as it is considered as a blessing from Lord Shiva himself.
+- Shravani Annakoot Mela – The temple organises this Mela a day before the Raksha Bandhan festival.
+The priests cover the entire Jyotirlinga rice as well as perform several Poojas on the day.
+They then distribute the rice as Prasad to the devotees.

-- Samadhi Pooja – A grand Pooja is held every year on the Samadhi of the great Sri Adi Shankaracharya.
-The event is held on the day the Kedarnath Temple closes.
-The day is observed with much reverence and respect.
+- Samadhi Pooja – A grand Pooja takes place every year on the Samadhi of the great Sri Adi Shankaracharya.
+Also, on this day, Kedarnath Temple closes.

 How to reach Kedarnath Temple?

-- By Train – The nearest railway station is Rishikesh, situated at a distance of 216 km from Kedarnath.
-Regular State Government operated buses are available to Gaurikund from Rishikesh.
+- Train – The nearest railway station is Rishikesh, situated at a distance of 216 km from Kedarnath.

 Where to stay near Kedarnath Temple?